-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2005.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2006.

 Figure 8.
-Number of degrees awarded, by level: Academic year 2003-04
+Number of degrees awarded, by level: Academic year 2004-05

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2004.
+NOTE: N is the number of institutions in the comparison group.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2005.

 Figure 9.
-Core revenues per FTE student, by source: Fiscal year
+Percent distribution of core revenues, by source: Fiscal year 2005

-NOTE: Revenues per full-time equivalent (FTE) enrollment, particularly tuition and fees and appropriations, may be inflated because finance data include all core revenues while FTE reflects credit activity only.
-For details on calculating FTE enrollment and a detailed definition of core revenues see the Methodological Notes.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2005.
+NOTE: The comparison group median is based on those members of the comparison group that report finance data using the same accounting standards as the focus institution.
+For a detailed definition of core revenues, see the Methodological Notes.
+N is the number of institutions in the comparison group.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2006.